 Having mother wound is very painful, but you can heal from it.
 Even if it has impacted your life in many ways so far, it does not have to determine your future.
 You can heal and rewrite your destiny.

 Alternatively, find more free resources on healing, living wholeheartedly and having fulfilling relationships.
+There is also a free Relationship checklist to assess whether your relationship is “good enough”.

 McBride, K. (2013).
 Will I ever be good enough?
 Healing the daughters of narcissistic mothers.